 Over to You

-There are so many more agents I can name who are crushing it on Instagram, but top 10 lists do better for search engine optimization (SEO) purposes, so I had to stop there (more or less).
+There are so many more real estate agents I can name who are crushing it on Instagram, but top 10 lists do better for search engine optimization purposes, so I had to stop there (more or less).
 Overall, it’s been awesome to see so many agents embrace their personalities and utilize humor as a tool for Instagram growth and marketing.